zufre/sinatra-shotgun-server-cb-000/README.md

 Normally when we develop simple Rack applications like Sinatra applications, we start our application server with `rackup` and load `config.ru`.

-Fork and clone this lab.
+For the purpose of this lesson, fork and clone this repo.
+There are, however, no tests to pass.
 In terminal, go ahead and enter `rackup app.rb`.
 This will start up a rack server.
 You should see something like this:

 <img src="https://s3.amazonaws.com/learn-verified/rackup.png">